publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30116.md

     2014—Subsec. (a)(1)(B).
 [Pub.
 L. 113–235, § 101(a)(1)][/us/pl/113/235/s101/a/1], inserted “, or, in the case of contributions made to any of the accounts described in paragraph (9), exceed 300 percent of the amount otherwise applicable under this subparagraph with respect to such calendar year” before semicolon at end.

     Subsec. (a)(2)(B).
 [Pub.
-L. 113–235, § 101(a)(2)][/us/pl/113/235/s101/a/2], which directed amendment by substituting “, or, in the case of contributions made to any of the accounts described in paragraph (9), exceed 300 percent of the amount otherwise applicable under this subparagraph with respect to such calendar year;” for “semicolon at the end”, was executed by making the substitution for the semicolon after “exceed $15,000” to reflect the probable intent of Congress.
+L. 113–235, § 101(a)(2)][/us/pl/113/235/s101/a/2], which directed amendment by substituting “, or, in the case of contributions made to any of the accounts described in paragraph (9), exceed 300 percent of the amount otherwise applicable under this subparagraph with respect to such calendar year;” for the semicolon at the end, was executed by making the substitution for the semicolon which appeared before “or” at the end to reflect the probable intent of Congress.

     Subsec. (a)(9).
 [Pub.
 L. 113–235, § 101(a)(3)][/us/pl/113/235/s101/a/3], added par.
 (9).